stefanbschneider/mobile-env/README.md

 ```bash
 pip install mobile-env
 ```
-This is recommended for most users.
+This is recommended for most users. mobile-env is tested on Ubuntu, Windows, and MacOS.

 ### From Source (Development)